ChariseJ/GLABS/data-cleaning/README.md

-This folder contains labs related to data cleaning techniques.
+Documents and spreadsheets for data cleaning exercises.